The posterior probability of a null hypothesis given a statistically significant result

 Note that, technically, talking about ``the probability that the null hypothesis is true'' is meaningless in the NHST framework.
 Probability mass functions can only be associated with discrete outcomes that constitute a random variable.
 An example from everyday life would be the probability of catching a train when running late: there are two possible outcomes, either one gets the train or not, and each outcome has a probability associated with it.
 By contrast, the null hypothesis is not a random variable and therefore cannot have a probability associated with the two possible outcomes of being true or false.
 The null hypothesis is either true or it is false.

-However, in order to talk about the probability of the null hypothesis being true or false, we can assume for the moment that the null hypothesis is a random variable.
+However, in order to talk about the probability of the null hypothesis being true or false, we can assume for the moment that the null hypothesis \textit{is} a random variable.
 Suppose that before running the experiment, we begin with the assumption that the null hypothesis is believed to be true with some probability $\theta_{prior}$.
 Once we get a significant result, the probability of the null being true should (intuitively) fall to some low value $\theta_{posterior}$.

 But these point values $\theta_{prior}$ and $\theta_{posterior}$ only partly characterize our beliefs.
 Before running the experiment, we surely have some uncertainty about the probability $\theta_{prior}$ that the null is true.
 For example, the null may be true at the outset with probability somewhere between 85 and 95\%.
 Thus, the prior probability of the null being true has a probability \textit{distribution} associated with it, it cannot be just a \textit{point} value.
+Explicitly capturing this uncertainty in a distribution, which we do here, goes beyond previous treatments of this topic \citep{button2013power, bayarri2016rejection, colquhoun2014investigation, xxx2005most}.
 Still relying on intuition, we might say that a statistically significant result should shift this probability distribution to some low range, say 10-20\%.
 Such a hypothetical situation is visualized in Figure \ref{fig:illustration}a.

 To summarize, strictly speaking, the null hypothesis is either true or false, it has no probability distribution associated with it.
 So, one cannot even talk about the probability of the null hypothesis being true.
 Nevertheless, it is possible to relax this strict stipulation and ask ourselves: how strongly do we believe that the null is true before and after we do a significance test?
 A domain expert working in a particular field should be able to state, as a probability distribution, his or her a priori confidence level in a particular null hypothesis.
-In practice, some expert elicitation might be required \citep{ohagan2006uncertain,OakleyOHagan}.
+In practice, elicitation from an expert might be required \citep{ohagan2006uncertain,OakleyOHagan}.

 Bayes' rule allows us to calculate this posterior probability of the null hypothesis being true.
 Bayes' rule states that, given a vector of data $y$, we can derive the probability density function of a parameter or a vector of parameters $\theta$ given data, $f(\theta\mid y)$, by multiplying the likelihood function of the data, $f(y \mid \theta)$, with the prior probability of the parameter(s), $f(\theta)$, and dividing by the marginal likelihood of the data, $f(y)$: